jpglab/agents/README.md

 - [ ] DO remind agents to be honest when things are not working
 - [ ] DO remind agents that pre-celebration, self-promotion, and self-aggrandizing are not helpful
 - [ ] DO remind agents that we are not implementing a "mock", "stub", "partial", "sample", or "example" solution to revisit later
+- [ ] DO periodically take a step back if you find yourself in an error/debugging loop - have you provided enough context?
+- [ ] DO modify your original prompt and start from a clean working slate rather than sending 10 additional prompts in the same session
+- [ ] DO encourage agents to brainstorm 3 or more potential root causes of an issue and test each one independently
+- [ ] DO encourage agents to be extremely verbose in logging

 DO NOTs:
 - [ ] DO NOT approach a large task with a prompt like "migrate this to TypeScript" or "refactor the repo"